At Foster, we’re in the business of helping writers succeed online.

-Unless you’re running a successful paid newsletter, Ghost will always cost more than Substack.
+Unless you’re running a successful paid newsletter that is already generating revenue, Ghost will cost more than Substack.

 No matter what, you’re going to be paying for Ghost up front.
 After all, hosting a website and sending emails costs money.
 There’s no way around that.
 (Substack uses VC money and revenue from paid newsletters to subsidize their generous free service.)